[Ultimate Guide] Best Banks in Malaysia

 ---|

 Public Bank has a full range of products and services including accounts, loans and insurance.
-In fact, Public Bank has a market share of close to 20% of all residential property financing, and nearly 30% in the passenger vehicle financing market.⁵
+Public Bank is also particularly popular for residential property financing, and in the passenger vehicle financing market.

-RHB operates for both private and commercial customers, with a full range of banking and investment products.⁶
+RHB operates for both private and commercial customers, with a full range of banking and investment products.

 |